-Drug overdoses can be deadly – they killed over 107,000 Americans in 2021.
+Drug overdoses can be deadly—they killed over 107,000 Americans in 2021.
 But what happens to those individuals who are fortunate enough to survive?
 What happens after a dose of naloxone restarts their heart?
-In some cases, despite being alive, their life as they know it is over.
+In some cases, despite being alive, the change in inevitable.

 In many cases, naloxone can help reverse opioid overdoses, but administering this antidote as soon as possible is particularly important when fentanyl is involved.
 Due to its potency, one dose of naloxone is rarely enough to reverse a fentanyl overdose.
 In some cases, by the time individuals start breathing again, the damage done is often irreversible.

 Even when brain damage doesn’t occur, other severe consequences can happen.
 In 2016, Jared, a Tennessee native in his late 20s, overdosed on opioids.
 He survived, but the repercussions of that day have left a lasting impact on his life.
 “I nodded out and my upper half fell in between my legs, cutting off my circulation to my lower half for 6-10 hours,” says Jared.
 He spent two weeks on life support, suffered liver and kidney failure, and ultimately had to get both his legs amputated.

 While not everyone who survives an opioid overdose ends up in a coma or undergoes severe injuries, the number of overdose-associated injuries and disabilities—ranging from mild to severe—is increasing.
 “I would say at least 75 percent of patients who come in after an overdose have some sort of associated injury, ” says Dr. Ali Raja, the vice chair of emergency medicine at Massachusetts General Hospital, the busiest emergency room in the Boston area.